drpatrik/combatris/README.md

 with the greatest number of players wins and any player that want to play another campaign will be rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player that are alone in a specific campaign will be rejected.

-The game supports both keyboard and Gamepads.
+The game supports both keyboard and gamepad controllers.
 The game has been tested with:

 * Logitech F310 Gamepad
 * PS3/PS4 Controller
 * Retroflag Classic USB Gamepad
 * 8Bitdo NES30 Gamepad

+The game supports all gamepads currently included in SDL_GameControllerDB.
+A version of the file can be found in the asset folder.
+Feel free to update it to the latest version: https://github.com/gabomdq/SDL_GameControllerDB

 I have tested the game with up to five players running on a heterogeneous set of computers using both wireless and Ethernet based connections.
 The game works well but there can be lag, since heartbeats are sent